“Finally, it’s quiet.” Aura sighed. She kicked her heels away and sank into a lavishly decorated bed that could comfort an entire family.

 “Cadet Erikson, what is going on?”
 Aura asked.

 Sven escaped Ragna’s embrace and clenched his fist.
-“Soldier from Vaix are attacking the president.”
+“Soldiers from Vaix are attacking the president.”

 As much as Vaix had confirmed her suspicions, the danger on Aura’s life destroyed any validation Ragna could have felt.

 Aura’s body stiffened.
 “W…What about fa …what about the President?”